combinatrix-ai/PromptTrail/README.md

 - [ ] Provide a way to export / import sessions
 - [ ] Better error messages that help debugging
+- [ ] More default tools
   - [ ] Vector Search Integration
+  - [ ] Code Execution
 - [ ] toml input/output for templates
 - [ ] repository for templates
 - [ ] job queue and server
 - [ ] asynchronous execution (more complex runner)
 - [ ] Local LLMs

+File an issue if you have any requests!

 ## License

 - This project is licensed under the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).
+  - It's basically you cannot sell a managed service of PromptTrail.
+Except that, you can use it for free for any purpose.
   - See [LICENCE](LICENCE) for more details.

 ## Contributing

-- Contributions are welcome!
+- Contributions are more than welcome!
-- If you build something with PromptTrail, please share it with us via Issues or Discussions!
 - See [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ## Q&A